lsst-tstn/tstn-017/index.rst

 A non-configurable CSC will ignore the ``settingsToApply`` attribute of the ``start`` command, as it does not contain any true meaning to it.
 Likewise these CSCs will not output any of the configuration-related events.

-As can be seen from previous sections, most of the :ref:`handcrafted CSCs <section-handcrafted>` written in C++ or LabView are not "Configurable CSCs", in the sense that they either ignore the ``settingsToApply`` value on the ``start`` command or does not output all the appropriate events.
+As can be seen from previous sections, most of the :ref:`handcrafted CSCs <section-handcrafted>` written in C++ or LabVIEW are not "Configurable CSCs", in the sense that they either ignore the ``settingsToApply`` value on the ``start`` command or does not output all the appropriate events.

 .. _section-examples: